 Sentence pairs were batched together by approximate sequence length.
 Each training batch contained a set of sentence pairs containing approximately 25000 source tokens and 25000 target tokens.

-- Linear Scaling Rule: “When the minibatch size is multiplied by k, multiply the learning rate by k”, as in Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour, Goyal et al.
+1. Linear scaling: when the minibatch size is multiplied by k, multiply the LR by k (e.g., Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour, Goyal et al.).

-- Square Root scaling: “when multiplying the batch size by k, multiply the learning rate by √k, to keep the variance in the gradient expectation constant” by One weird trick for parallelizing convolutional neural networks, A. Krizhevsky et al.
+2. Square-root scaling: when the minibatch size is multiplied by k, multiply the LR by sqrt(k) to keep gradient noise roughly constant (e.g., One weird trick for parallelizing convolutional neural networks, Krizhevsky et al.).

-In practice, our hyper-parameters are (1) the total token count per batch, (2) a reference learning rate and (3) a reference batch size.
-During training, in every iteration, samples are packed in a batch until they reach the total token count, and the LR will be adjusted respectively to the new batch size (based on the reference batch size and LR).
+In practice, the hyperparameters are: (1) a target token count per batch, (2) a reference learning rate, and (3) a reference batch size.
+During training, each batch is packed until it reaches the token budget, and LR is scaled based on the realized batch size.

 Illustrative example